unclehook/vpnmaster-homeassistant-custom-components-helper/README.md

 Differences with [broadlink_cli](https://github.com/mjg59/python-broadlink/blob/master/cli):
 * **--learnfile**: work in _append_ instead of _write_
-* **--base64**: added for generate output in base64 format for compatibility with home-hassistant
+* **--base64**: added to generate output in base64 format for compatibility with home-hassistant
-* **--prefix**: added for generate prefix string in output file
+* **--prefix**: added to generate prefix string in output file
-* **--start**: added for generate prefix string in output file, indicate the starting temperature
+* **--start**: added to generate prefix string in output file, indicate the starting temperature

 The scripts loop until no signal send for 30 second, or force stop the script (_CRTL+C_).